-- 2.8.1 Scoring shall be carried out by two people, appointed by the local Association, working together, one of whom shall mark and the other who shall check mark.
-Check marking shall include confirming the value of any shot that is tested and confirming the total score for the target. - 2.8.2 For targets specified in Rule 2.5.1 the value of the shot (except for an inner ten where rule 2.8.6 will apply) shall be decided by the edge of the shot hole furthest from the centre of the target as determined by a certified wide flange gauge.
+- 2.8.1 For PAPER TARGETS specified in Rule 2.5.1: - 2.8.1.1 Scoring shall be carried out by two people, appointed by the local Association, working together, one of whom shall mark and the other who shall check mark.
+Check marking shall include confirming the value of any shot that is tested and confirming the total score for the target. - 2.8.1.2 The value of the shot (except for an inner ten where rule 2.8.1.8 will apply) shall be decided by the edge of the shot hole furthest from the centre of the target as determined by a TSNZ-approved wide flange gauge.

 When the flange of the gauge touches the outside of the scoring line (ie, the intent, ignoring printing imperfections, of the white line is not visible) the lower value shall be credited.

-Testing for a value 5 shot, a certified plug gauge shall be used, marking the outside of the line.
+Testing for a value 5 shot, a TSNZ-approved plug gauge shall be used, marking the outside of the line.
 A shot touching the aiming mark, using a plug gauge, shall be scored as 4.
 It is only these two shots that are to be tested with a plug gauge.

 Any shot wholly outside the aiming mark shall have no score value.